About the SATT project

 Findings

+The full study report is underway and will be available on this website when complete.
 Findings will inform recommendations for strengthening policies and provision for policymakers, practitioners and other stakeholders.
 The recommendations will allow stakeholders to better target resources, improve consistency of provision, and implement evidence-based solutions to support Service children with SEND, and fulfil their Covenant Duty obligations.

 By enhancing the understanding and confidence of those who care for them, the research will support all children and their families to thrive.